GenericDevs/GenericDevs/README.md

-# Hi there, I'm Vincent Magomere Kedenge 👋
+# Hi there, I'm Vincent Magomere 👋

 ## About Me
 I am a **Software Engineer**, **Geospatial Data Scientist**, and **Cloud Engineer** passionate about building innovative geospatial applications and scalable cloud solutions.